Supported File Formats

 WebVTT

 Time-based format similar to SubRip, format identifier is "vtt".
 Currently implemented as a flavour of SubRip, with no extra support for WebVTT-specific features like styles or subtitle alignment.
 Link to WebVTT specification, official name is “Web Video Text Tracks Format”.
-Implemented in pysubs2.webvtt.WebVTTFormat.
+Implemented in pysubs2.formats.webvtt.WebVTTFormat.

 Changed in version 1.0.0: Added basic support for WebVTT subtitle format.